 Let’s find out everything there is to know!

 Just like everything else that is magical, mystery shrouds the origin of the Polish bunny.
 Even their name itself is deceiving!
 These fluffy rabbits didn’t originate in Poland, but rather in Britain.
 Some say that they called them Polish because of the ‘polished shine’ of their fur, but we’ll never know for sure!

 The first mention of Polish rabbit breeds happened in the early 1800s in England, when a few breeders began calling their small white rabbits ‘Polish’.
-Most believe that their ancestors include wild rabbits along with Dutch (possibly albino), Himalayan and small Silver rabbit breeds.
+Most believe their ancestors include wild rabbits, Dutch (possibly albino), Himalayan, and small Silver rabbit breeds.